ctfs/write-ups-2015/asis-quals-ctf-2015/reverse/tera/README.md

 ![](./lynx.png)

-We won't for 31TB to load, especially because we can't hold that much space.
+We sure won't wait for a 31 *Tera*Byte file to download.
 Since the description tells us that the flag is hidden somewhere in the file, we most likely have to download a specific part of the file that might even be in the middle of those 31TB.

 Luckily, there are several ways to download specific bytes/ byte sequences from a file.

 * We can use the `Range` header to perform a partial download.
   * Either with `curl`:

     ```bash
     $ curl --header 'Range: bytes=100-200' http://darksky.slac.stanford.edu/simulations/ds14_a/ds14_a_1.0000 && echo
     T = 2;